 In February 2019, we completed our initial public offering (IPO) raising gross proceeds of approximately \$86.3 million, inclusive of the exercise of the underwriters' overallotment option.
 On July 31, 2020, we completed a stock offering raising gross proceeds of approximately \$142.6 million.
 On January 22, 2021, we completed a stock offering raising gross proceeds of \$140.0 million.
-As of June 30, 2022, we had cash, cash equivalents and short-term investments of approximately \$206.2 million.
-Our existing cash, cash equivalents and short-term investments that we plan to undertake.
+As of September 30, 2022, we had cash, cash equivalents and short-term investments of approximately \$176.0 million.
+Our existing cash, cash equivalents and short-term investments may not be sufficient to fund all of our efforts that we plan to undertake.